 The RPP~\cite{pdg} lists the \sig, $f_0(980)$, $f_0(1370)$, $f_0(1500)$ and $f_0(1710)$ scalar-isoscalar resonances below 2 GeV.
-The longstanding controversy on the existence of the very wide \sig, and the similar strange \kap, was settled (see \cite{Pelaez:2015qba,Pelaez:2021dak}) by precise and unambiguous dispersive determinations of their poles~\cite{Caprini:2005zr,GarciaMartin:2011jx,Moussallam:2011zg,Descotes-Genon:2006sdr,Pelaez:2020uiw,Pelaez:2020gnd}.
-The $f_0(980)$, very close to $K \bar K$ threshold, is firmly established since the 70's and its pole has also been rigorously determined dispersively \cite{GarciaMartin:2011jx,Moussallam:2011zg}.
-Despite being the narrowest, it illustrates the process-dependence of resonance shapes, by appearing as a dip in the $\pi\pi\rightarrow\pi\pi$ cross section but as a peak in heavy meson decays.
-The $f_0(1500)$ and $f_0(1710)$ are also well established.
-Namely, the RPP estimates less than 10 MeV uncertainties for the $f_0(1500)$ mass and width and lists five accurate branching fractions.
+The longstanding controversy on the \sig existence, and the similar strange \kap, (see \cite{Pelaez:2015qba,Pelaez:2021dak}) were settled by dispersive studies~\cite{Caprini:2005zr,GarciaMartin:2011jx,Moussallam:2011zg,Descotes-Genon:2006sdr,Pelaez:2020uiw,Pelaez:2020gnd}.
+The $f_0(980)$, close to $K \bar K$ threshold, has also been rigorously determined dispersively \cite{GarciaMartin:2011jx,Moussallam:2011zg}.
+This narrow state illustrates the process-dependence of shapes, appearing as a dip in the $\pi\pi\rightarrow\pi\pi$ cross-section but as a peak in heavy-meson decays.
+The $f_0(1500)$ and $f_0(1710)$ are well established.
+The former has less than 10 MeV uncertainties for its mass and width and five accurate branching fractions listed in the RPP.
 The $f_0(1710)$ has mass and width uncertainties below 20 MeV and six ``seen" decay modes.